Boeing’s got serious problems. The solution has baffled everyone | KRDO

 But Boeing is not any other company.

-It is, for all intents and purposes, an untouchable American institution — an aerospace utility essentially posing as a private enterprise.
 And it barely even has regulators to stand up to.
-The FAA is so underfunded that it relies on Boeing to “self-regulate.”
-So it’s no wonder the FAA administrator this week was shocked, SHOCKED, to find Boeing has failed half of its audit of its production facility.
+The FAA is so underfunded that it has partially relied on Boeing to self-regulate.
+It’s a wonder that the agency found this week that Boeing failed half of its audit of its production facility.
+(The FAA has instructed the plane maker to submit a plan to fix its production problems by late May.)

 Boeing, in a statement, said it is working diligently to work out the issues highlighted by the FAA.